yuanhu2435/neural-compressor/_sources/README.md.txt

 Introduction to Intel® Neural Compressor
 ===========================

-The Intel® Neural Compressor (former name Intel® Low Precision Optimization Tool) is an open-source Python library that delivers a unified low-precision inference interface across multiple Intel-optimized Deep Learning (DL) frameworks on both CPUs and GPUs.
-It supports automatic accuracy-driven tuning strategies, along with additional objectives such as optimizing for performance, model size, and memory footprint.
-It also provides easy extension capability for new backends, tuning strategies, metrics, and objectives.
+Intel® Neural Compressor (formerly known as Intel® Low Precision Optimization Tool) is an open-source Python library running on Intel CPUs and GPUs, which delivers unified interfaces across multiple deep learning frameworks for popular network compression technologies, such as quantization, pruning, knowledge distillation.
+This tool supports automatic accuracy-driven tuning strategies to help user quickly find out the best quantized model.
+It also implements different weight pruning algorithms to generate pruned model with predefined sparsity goal and supports knowledge distillation to distill the knowledge from the teacher model to the student model.

 > **Note**
 >
 > GPU support is under development.

-**Visit the Intel® Neural Compressor online document website at: <https://intel.github.io/neural-compressor/>.**
+**Visit the Intel® Neural Compressor online document website at: <https://intel.github.io/neural-compressor>.**

 ## Architecture